Mini-ghost/vorms/docs/api/use-form.md

 ### initialErrors

-This is the form initial error.
+This is initial errors of the form.

 - Type `FormErrors<Values>`
 - Default: `undefined`

 ### initialTouched

-This is the form initial touched.
+This is initial touched status of the form.

 - Type `FormTouched<Values>`
 - Default: `undefined`